-When you first think about marketing for real estate, you’re probably considering posting on Trulia, Realtor.com or Zillow.
+When you first think about marketing for real estate, you’re probably considering posting on Trulia, Realtor.com, or Zillow.
 While that isn’t necessarily a bad approach, as a real estate agent, you should realize that there is still a wealth of opportunity in print marketing.

-In fact, WebsiteBox conducted a survey and found that 66 percent of realtors design their own print pieces, such as flyers, posters, postcards, business cards, lawn signs and letterheads.
+In fact, WebsiteBox conducted a survey and found that 66 percent of realtors design their own print pieces, such as flyers, posters, postcards, business cards, lawn signs, and letterheads.
 According to the source, these individuals are leveraging online tools to create marketing materials, and specifically, they’re using online managed print services.

-By turning to online printing services, realtors are reducing their spend and improving productivity, not to mention the fact that printed materials are attracting new clients and driving business growth.
+By turning to online printing services, realtors are reducing their spending and improving productivity, not to mention the fact that printed materials are attracting new clients and driving business growth.
 You’re in real estate, however, not design.
 While you might have a knack for graphics and computer skills, you likely don’t know where to start.
 So, here are some do’s and don’ts when it comes to real estate print marketing.

 Do: Combine print and digital